hackclub/hackclub/workshops/bumpteroids/README.md

 When we shoot the asteroid, it isn't going to blow up completely.
 It'll break into two smaller pieces, then two more before you can fully destroy the smallest asteroid.
 We'll use the same images for the big and small sprites.
 We'll just scale the to suit our needs.
 We'll specify them as 3 types: large, medium and small.

-First, let's get the astroids spawning in the game.
+First, let's get the asteroids spawning in the game.

 Like our ship and our bullet, we have to create a variable at the top to hold our asteroids.
 We'll arrange this variable alphabetically with bullets that you already have in your code:

 ```javascript
 // your new asteroids variable
 var asteroids;